rougier/python-opengl/02-introduction.rst

 will only output the black color for any fragment (`gl_FragColor` is also a special variable).
 We'll see later how to make them to do more useful things.

-One question remains: when are those shaders exectuted exactly ?
+One question remains: when are those shaders executed exactly ?
 The vertex shader is executed for each vertex that is given to the rendering pipeline (we'll see what does that mean exactly later) and the fragment shader is executed on each fragment (= pixel) that is generated after the vertex